markocupic/import_from_csv/README.md

      */
     public function myValidate($arrCustomValidation, $objBackendModule = null)
     {

-        /**
+        // $arrCustomValidation['strTable']  -> Contains the tableanme.
-         // Überblick über das Datenarray (1.
-Funtionsparameter):
+        // $arrCustomValidation['arrDCA']    -> Datacontainer array (DCA) of the current field
-         $arrCustomValidation = array(
+        // $arrCustomValidation['fieldname'] -> Contains the fieldname.

-            'strTable'      => 'tablename',
+        // $arrCustomValidation['value']     -> Contains the value.
-            'arrDCA'        => 'Datacontainer array (DCA) of the current field.', 'fieldname'     => 'fieldname',
+        // $arrCustomValidation['arrayLine'] -> Contains the current line/dataset as associative array.
-            'value'         => 'value',
+        // $arrCustomValidation['hasErrors'] -> Should be set to true if validation fails.
-            'arrayLine'     => 'Contains the current line/dataset as associative array.', 'hasErrors'     => 'Should be set to true if validation fails.', 'errorMsg'      => 'Define a custom text message if validation fails.', 'doNotSave'     => 'Set this item to true if you don't want to save the value into the database.', );
+        // $arrCustomValidation['errorMsg']  -> Define a custom error message if validation fails.

-        **/
+        // $arrCustomValidation['doNotSave'] -> Set this item to true if you don't want to save the value into the database.

         // tl_member
         if ($arrCustomValidation['strTable'] == 'tl_member')